Is Hanesbrands Inc. (HBI) a Keeper?

 HBI’s Market Performance

-HBI stocks went up by 3.87% for the week, with a monthly drop of -5.60% and a quarterly performance of 8.69%, while its annual performance rate touched 93.20%.
-The volatility ratio for the week stands at 1.87% while the volatility levels for the past 30 days are set at 2.87% for Hanesbrands Inc..
-The simple moving average for the period of the last 20 days is -0.96% for HBI stocks with a simple moving average of 16.72% for the last 200 days.
+HBI stocks went down by -0.41% for the week, with a monthly drop of -11.14% and a quarterly performance of -6.80%, while its annual performance rate touched 50.62%.
+The volatility ratio for the week stands at 2.34% while the volatility levels for the past 30 days are set at 2.91% for Hanesbrands Inc..
+The simple moving average for the period of the last 20 days is -1.00% for HBI stocks with a simple moving average of 13.74% for the last 200 days.

 Analysts’ Opinion of HBI